roblox-aurora/rbx-net/README.md

 Either way, until rotriever is a thing; those are your two options.

 ### Submodule
-`git submodule add https://github.com/roblox-aurora/rbx-net.git <targetfolder>` e.g. if you wanted it in modules/net: `git submodule add https://github.com/roblox-aurora/rbx-net.git modules/net`
+`git submodule add https://github.com/roblox-aurora/rbx-net.git <targetfolder> -b lualib` e.g. if you wanted it in modules/net: `git submodule add https://github.com/roblox-aurora/rbx-net.git modules/net -b lualib`

-Then in your `*.project.json` folder, simply point it to `<targetfolder>/lualib` for the Lua output (e.g. in the above example, `modules/net/lualib`.
+Then in your `*.project.json` folder, simply point it to `<targetfolder>` for the Lua output (e.g. in the above example, `modules/net`.

 Roblox Model
 -------------